mariogalea/qualitymatters-ts-fastcheck/README.md

 # qualitymatters-ts-fastcheck
-A POC using the property based testing technique using Fast Check with Typescript
+A property based testing POC using Fast Check with Typescript